amirsanni/Video-Call-App/README.md

     - Once you put the Proxypass directive there, restart your server and there you go.

  This [answer on Stack Overflow](https://stackoverflow.com/a/28393526/4522890) should be helpful.

+ # Demo
+ You can test at http://1410inc.xyz/video-call-app.
+Please test on Firefox as Chrome will not grant access to media devices if not HTTPS.